ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

 Setting Up Transformations
 ##########################

-In this guide, we will be looking at the necessary transforms required by Navigation2 (Nav2).
-These transforms allow Nav2 to correctly interpret information coming in from various sources, such as sensors and odometry, by transforming them to the correct coordinate frames.
+In this guide, we will be looking at the necessary transforms required by Nav2.
+These transforms allow Nav2 to interpret information coming in from various sources, such as sensors and odometry, by transforming them to the coordinate frames for use.

 For this tutorial, we will first provide a brief introduction to transforms in ROS.
 Second, we will outline the necessary transforms that need to be published for Nav2 to function.
 Lastly, we will be working on a simple command-line demo of a tf2 static publisher to see it in action.